Fair profit sharing ratios of Islamic investment contracts: Introduction

-We also generalise the previous results to contracts with several partners.
-However, it is capital to remark that the computation of the profit sharing ratios and related quantities in all the previous results only needs the computation of the quantities $\rho(R_T,L)$ and $\Delta(R_T,L)$.
-These quantities may be explicitly computed in some models, like when the stochastic process $(R_t)$ is supposed to evolve following the famous Black-Scholes model that assumes in particular that the distribution of $R_T$ is log-normal (see Remark \ref{Rem-Perspectives}).
-However, even if the values obtained from the Black-Scholes model may somewhere be considered as some benchmarks values (especially when considering a lower volatility framework in which case these benchmark values will be closed to what we may expect from the use of some more general models), it is well known that most of the financial data set distribution are not log-normal in general.
-Then, one of the challenging tasks is to use all the range of econometrics models (like the $\mbox{ARIMA}$ or the $\mbox{(G)ARCH}$ model) or more general stochastic diffusion models (like local volatility or stochastic volatility models) to find the appropriate model for $R$, given an asset data set.
-This challenging task will be addressed in another work in order to alleviate and reduce the size of the present paper.
+However, it is important to note that computing the profit-sharing ratios and related quantities in all previous results only requires the computation of the quantities $\rho(R_T,L)$ and $\Delta(R_T,L)$.
+These quantities can be calculated explicitly in certain models, such as when the stochastic process $(R_t)$ is assumed to evolve according to the well-known Black-Scholes model, which assumes, among other things, that the distribution of $R_T$ is log-normal.
+Nevertheless, while the values obtained from the Black-Scholes model can be considered as benchmarks, particularly in a lower volatility framework where these values will be close to those expected from more general models, it is well known that most financial datasets are not log-normally distributed.
+Consequently, one of the most challenging tasks is to use econometric models, such as ARIMA or (G)ARCH, or more general stochastic diffusion models, such as local volatility or stochastic volatility, to determine the most suitable model for $R$, given an asset dataset.
+This task will be addressed in a separate paper in order to reduce the scope of this one.

-The paper is organised as follow.
-We introduce and discuss first the viability assumption and its involvements.
-We then study the $c$-fair profit sharing ratios, first for a a {\em PL sharing - mudharabah} contract and then, for a {\em PL sharing - musharakah} contract.
-For the later case, the matter of two and / or three partners has been considered first to bring the reading better understood the quantities at stake before generalising it.
+The paper is organised as follows.
+First, we introduce and discuss the viability assumption and its implications.
+We then study $c$-fair profit-sharing ratios for a {\em PL-sharing mudarabah} contract and a {\em PL-sharing musharakah} contract.
+In the latter case, we first consider the matter of two and three partners to help the reader better understand the quantities at stake before generalising.